typelevel/Laika/docs/07-reference/01-standard-directives.md

 ```

 In this example `id` and `title` are properties of the `catalog.products` property that the user defined
 in the configuration.
-See @:(User-Defined Variables) for details on defining them.
+See [User-Defined Variables] for details on defining them.

 You can also specify a fallback, a body part that gets executed for empty values: